Closed Orbits of Dynamically Convex Reeb Flows: Towards the HZ- and Multiplicity Conjectures: Conley-Zehnder index and index recurrence

 Thus, in this case, a recurrence event takes a simpler form $\big\{k_{jl},d_{l},C_l\big\}$.
 In fact, the sequence $C_l$ is somewhat redundant now and carries essentially the same information as the sequence $d_l:= [ k_{jl}\Delta_{j}]$.

-This corollary is close to the original version of the index recurrence theorem from \cite[Thm.\ 5.2]{GG:LS}, which in turn is related to and can be derived from the common jump theorem from \cite{Lo, LZ}.
-The new point of Corollary \ref{cor:IR} as compared to these results is the part that all sequences involved have bounded gap.
+The new point of Corollary \ref{cor:IR} compared to the index recurrence theorem from \cite[Thm.\ 5.2]{GG:LS} is the assertion that all sequences involved have bounded gap.
 A simple proof from \cite{GG:LS} of the following multiplicity result, quite standard now, is an illustrative application of the index recurrence theorem in the form of Corollaries \ref{cor:IR-A-DC} and \ref{cor:IR}.
 Interestingly, the argument relies on the existence of just one recurrence event.

 \begin{Corollary}[Multiplicity; \cite{LZ} and \cite{GK}] Assume that the Reeb flow on the boundary $M$ of a star-shaped domain $W\subset \R^{2n}$ is non-degenerate and dynamically convex.
-Then the flow has at least $n$ non-alternating prime closed orbits with index of the same parity as $n+1$. \end{Corollary}
+Then the flow has at least $n$ prime closed orbits.
+If, in addition, the flow is a pseudo-rotation, there are $n$ non-alternating prime closed orbits with index of the same parity as $n+1$. \end{Corollary}

 \begin{proof} Without loss of generality, we may assume that there are only finitely many prime closed orbits $x_i$ in $M$.
 Denote the linearized flows along these orbits by $\Phi_1,\ldots, \Phi_r$.
 Consider one recurrence event from Corollary \ref{cor:IR} for these elements of $\Sp(2(n-1))$.
 Suppressing $l$ in the notation and ignoring $C_l$, we denote this event by $\{d,k_1,\ldots,k_r\}$ and require $d$ and all $k_j$ to be divisible by two.
 Since $\COH_{n-1+2i}(W;\Q)\neq 0$, $i\in \N$, there must be at least one closed orbit with index $n-1+2i$.
-There are exactly $n$ such integer points in the range $\CI:=[d-n+1,d-n-1]$.
+There are exactly $n$ such integer points in the range $\CI:=[d-n+1,d+n-1]$.
 By Corollary \ref{cor:IR-A-DC}, the only closed Reeb orbits with index in $\CI$ are $x_j^{k_j}$.
 Moreover, since $k_j$ is even, to contribute to the symplectic homology, $x_j$ must be non-alternating and hence, the parity of $\mu(x_j)$ must be the same as that of $\mu\big(x_j^{k_j}\big)$, i.e., $n+1$.
 Therefore, there are at least $n$ non-alternating prime closed orbits with parity $n+1$. \end{proof}

 A more subtle application allows one to remove the non-degeneracy condition when $W$ is centrally symmetric and convex.

 \begin{Corollary}[Multiplicity in the convex, symmetric case; \cite{LLZ}] Assume that $W$ is centrally symmetric and strictly convex.
 Then the Reeb flow on $M=\p W$ has at least $n$ prime closed orbits. \end{Corollary}